PaweekornS/DIP_MT/README.md

-# DIP Project: English-to-Thai Machine Translation for Product Categories
+# DIP Project: English-to-Thai Machine Translation system for WIPO Nice Classification Products and Services
-*(WIPO Nice Classification Benchmarking)*

 ## 📌 Project Overview
 This project focuses on **English → Thai machine translation (En2Th)** with domain-specific emphasis on **product and service categories** defined by the **WIPO Nice Classification** system.